On Updating a Book (Webdesign mit CSS, 2nd Edition)

 - an additional preface, by a well-known web dev magician (another surprise!),

 - a new, fresh book layout, and an

 index of all HTML elements proposed since 1992.

 If that’s no outlook for an updated CSS design book.

 Sometimes I would have loved to start all over again as it’s more difficult to change the path once you’re moving (and we entered the highway more than two years ago).
-This affects certain didactic things and several designs but also minor things like coding guidelines—but what’s the cost of problem of personally “undesired” uppercase color values?
-From time to time I’ve also liked to write more about information design, information architecture, or usability but that’s out of scope and not really critical in a CSS book.
+This affects certain methods and several designs but also things like coding guidelines—but what’s the cost of problem of personally “undesired” uppercase color values?
+From time to time I would have also liked to write more about information design, information architecture, or usability but that’s out of scope and not really critical in a CSS book.

 The book will continue to promote a consistent, clean, and straightforward approach towards web standards.
 So while I still debate all things perfectionist, let’s look forward to the new Webdesign mit CSS!

 I’m Jens Oliver Meiert, and I’m an engineering manager and author.
 I’ve worked as a technical lead for Google, I’m close to the W3C and the WHATWG, and I write and review books for O’Reilly.
 Other than that, I love trying things, sometimes including philosophy, art, and adventure.
 Here on meiert.com I share some of my views and experiences.